 - 1. The robot shall be placed at the normal initial position (that is, at the side-line, and in-line with the penalty spot).
 Two balls shall be placed on the field, one in each half, approximately in the centre of each half, clear of any fields lines. - This shall denote the robot's "own half". - The other field half is the "opposition half". - The camera shield shall remain in place while the robot is placed. - 2.
 The camera shield will be removed. - 3.
-The front head button plus the chest button is pressed tapped.
-The head button press signifies to initialize auto calibration mode (see 6.4.2). - 4.
+The front head button plus the chest button is pressed for at least one second by the referee.
+This combination signifies to initialize auto calibration mode (see 6.4.2). - 4.
 The robot has up to 10 minutes to calibrate.
 The robot may freely move about the field.
 However it should not touch either ball, nor leave the boundaries of the field area. - 5.
 The robot may choose to end the calibration time early.
-It does so by standing still and raising one arm.
+It does so by standing still and raising one arm2.
 It should also say "Calibration finished".

-$^{2}$ If the arms are not functional, use of the arms can be forgone in agreement with the referee.
+2If the arms are not functional, use of the arms can be forgone in agreement with the referee.

 - If the robot finishes the calibration time early, the timer should be stopped and the total calibration time recorded. - The time is rounded to the nearest 5 seconds to avoid human error - 6.
-If the 5 minute period is reached, the robot should immediately stop.
+If the 10 minute period is reached, the robot should immediately stop.
 The robot may also return to a seated position and unstiffen (see 6.4.2).
 If it does not do so the referee may use the chest button interface to penalise the robot (informing the robot to stop calibration). - 7.
-The referee may optionally press all head buttons to unstiffen the robot, before processing to the evaluation phase. - 8.
+The referee may optionally press all head buttons for at least one second to unstiffen the robot, before processing to the evaluation phase. - 8.
 At the end of the automatic calibration phase, the camera shield is placed on the robot.